ScamSleuth/ScamSleuth-Resource-Center/google.updatenu.com/README.md

 ### 2. Notifications to Affected Parties

-* Reported the phishing site to Google via: [https://safebrowsing.google.com/safebrowsing/report\_phish/](https://safebrowsing.google.com/safebrowsing/report_phish/)
+* Reported the phishing site to Google via: https://safebrowsing.google.com/safebrowsing/report_phish/

+* Reported the phishing site to Microsoft, the redirected domains where already flagged as dangerous in Microsoft Edge.

 ### 3. National Fraud Reporting